laky/SOS-Local-AI/README.md

 On Mac, you may want to search for mlx-community models for slightly faster speeds instead of the links provided below.

 There are also many fine-tuned models from e.g., Nous, Hermes, Dolphin that might be interesting, but I tend to stick with the main ones for now.
 Quantized models from bartowski and unsloth are also generally high quality and can be used instead of the lmstudio-community ones.
 I tend to avoid models from other entities and users, there's already so much complexity and uncertainty when using LLMs that I do not want to add to it.

+### Models for different systems
+Below is a bunch of models that I think should work well on all sorts of systems.
+Lower your expectations for the really small models.

+If you want to try something that you cannot fit on your machine, there are some options:
+- vast.ai (https://vast.ai/) - Rent a machine with GPUs / lots of RAM
+- RunPod (https://www.runpod.io/) - Rent a machine with GPUs
+- OpenRouter (https://openrouter.ai/) - APIs to use different models, your milage may vary based on what provider you get linked to...
+- Together AI (https://www.together.ai/) - APIs to use different models
+- Groq (https://groq.com/) (not to be confused with Elon's Grok...) - Super fast inference HW with online APIs for models

+*Note: vast.ai and RunPod use peer machines and people might be able to access the data.
+OpenRouter is popular, but I haven't played with.
+I've had good experience with Together AI and Groq so far, but they are more abstract, i.e., you don't set up your model etc, you just use the already working API.*

 #### For Systems with RAM (+ VRAM) < 8GB
 This is pushing it a bit and make sure you don't have high expectations about the models.
 They are best used for very clear and easy tasks (summarization, rewriting an email, little fun chats, etc.).
 Don't expect models to deal with ambiguity, show solid logic or reasoning, and don't rely on them when they pretend to know things.